Archive for category: Phenomenology

 Definition and Historical Origins

-Maurice Merleau-Ponty expanded on Husserl’s ideas by emphasizing the role of the body and perception in shaping human experience.
-For Merleau-Ponty, our embodied existence is fundamental to how we engage with the world and others.
+Maurice Merleau-Ponty expanded on Husserl’s ideas by emphasizing the centrality of the body in perception.
+For him, our embodied presence is not something separate from thought—it is through our bodies that we perceive, interact with, and make sense of the world.

 Everyday Experience of Phenomenology